EXP-code/EXP-docs/intro/install.rst

    $ mkdir -p build; cd build

-This allows one to have build various versions avaialble from the same source, such as Release and Debug.
+This allows one to have build various versions available from the same source, such as Release and Debug.

 .. index:: Eigen3, Cuda